Charlie Chan in Egypt

-Charlie Chan in Egypt is the eighth of 16 20th Century Fox Charlie Chan films starring Warner Oland in the title role.
-It was released in 1935.
+Charlie Chan in Egypt is a 1935 American film directed by Louis King and starring Warner Oland and Pat Paterson.
+It was the eighth of sixteen 20th Century Fox Charlie Chan films starring Oland in the title role.

 Plot

 Charlie Chan is brought in when an archaeologist disappears while excavating ancient art treasures in Egypt.
 Charlie must sort out the stories of the archaeological team, deal with the crazed son of the missing scientist, learn why priceless treasures are falling into the hands of private collectors, and battle many seemingly supernatural events.

-Chan's initial journey begins with a rickety biplane ride and then a desert trip by pack mule("Offspring of Satan";mutters Chan at his animal).
+Chan's initial journey begins with a rickety biplane ride and then a desert trip by pack mule ("Offspring of Satan", mutters Chan at his animal).
 But there are more creature comforts at Professor Arnold's mansion, where Chan meets his beautiful daughter Carol.
 The Professor has been missing two weeks, and Carol vehemently defends him against charges of dishonesty.
 And her boyfriend Tom vehemently defends the daughter.

-Dr.Racine has loaned the expedition a large amount of money when it began to run out of funds; and Professor Thurston confesses that the items that turned up in museums had been sold by him; also to replenish funding.
+Dr. Racine has loaned the expedition a large amount of money when it began to run out of funds; and Professor Thurston confesses that the items that turned up in museums had been sold by him, also to replenish funding.
 Carol's brother Barry has been rendered lame by an accident at the site, and is prone to playing sad songs on his violin.
 Servant girl Nayda is in the background, innocent, but acting a little suspiciously, perhaps to confuse the questions of who done it, or who is in on it.
 Butler Edfu Ahmed says the family is "marked for death" for violating the tomb.
-And the other family servant, Snowshoes, can be described as "weak but willing" when it comes to danger.
+The other family servant, Snowshoes, can be described as "weak but willing" when it comes to danger.

 There is a complete scientific laboratory in the basement, to catalogue discoveries.
 Chan notices the seal on a sarcophagus has been broken.
-They X-Ray it and discover a 20th-Century bullet lodged in the "Mummy", which turns out to be Professor Arnold's corpse; drained of blood and mummified to remove giveaway decay.
+They X-ray it and discover a 20th-century bullet lodged in the "Mummy", which turns out to be Professor Arnold's corpse; drained of blood and mummified to remove giveaway decay.

-Carol has suffered unexplained attacks of sleepiness and anxiety---Chan discovers her personal cigarettes had been laced with a hallucinatory drug.
+Carol has suffered unexplained attacks of sleepiness and anxiety; Chan discovers her personal cigarettes had been laced with a hallucinatory drug.
 While playing his violin, Barry suddenly keels over dead.
 Butler Ahmed flees rather than be questioned, which throws suspicion on him.
 Local policeman Inspector Soueida is overly formal but competent; and requests Chan's assistance.